What About Health?

 - Centers for Disease Control and Prevention: Traveler's Health

 The Peace Corps requires your current immunization records to determine what booster(s) or new vaccinations may be necessary before you depart for service.
 Many immunizations are provided in your country of service and may not be required before departure.
-See all of the vaccinations required in the countries we serve:

 Country Medical Support